Celebrate Christmas in Little Falls, Dec. 13th, 2014!

 - Film Marathon!
 Enjoy a FREE showing of a CURRENT HOLIDAY MOVIE at 1pm, followed by a marathon of FREE showings of the great holiday classics until the wee hours of the morning.
 Donations are gladly accepted for the Valley Cinema Go Digital or Go Dark campaign!

 - Grown-Up Story Hour!
 For six months now, the monthly "Grown-Up Story Hour" has been gaining popularity in Little Falls, as dozens of people have gathered to hear readings ranging from Flannery O'Connor short stories to great Irish poets such as Yeats.
 For Christmas in Little Falls, we will enjoy readings around the themes of of the holidays.
 Grown-Up Story Hour begins at 4:30pm at Ole Sal's!"

 - Chalk Art!
 Youth of all ages will enjoy sidewalk-style chalk art drawing with renowned local art teacher Marc Verri, from 11am to Noon at the Community Center!

 - Seasonal Music!
 Enjoy the seasonal music of the Benton Hall Hand Bell Chorus, followed by piano and instrumental recitals by Benton Hall and LFHS students.
 Starts at at the Mohawk Valley Center for the Arts.

 Christmas is a time of giving, and of supporting our favorite charities.
 You can support the needy by enjoying the tasty, homemade soups and stews of the area’s finest chefs!
 Be sure to visit Soup Fest along Main Street!
-Soup Fest, now in its second year, is sponsored by the Little Falls Family YMCA.
+Soup Fest, now in its third year, is sponsored by the Little Falls Family YMCA.
 If you wish to make a soup and raise money for YOUR favorite charity, get the event application here.